Abner Afuang: Early life

 He was born in Pagsanjan, Laguna.
 He went to the Pedro Guevarra Memorial High School in 1992.
 He went to a police academy in Fort Bonifacio in 1972 and gained a Bachelor of Science in Criminology at the Philippine College.
 He then went to the NBI Academy in 1992.

 Political career

 Before running, he was a police officer.
 He received a Most Outstanding Police Officer Award after a shootout.
 After his time as a police officer, he became a bounty hunter.
 Afuang ran for the Pagsanjan mayoral elections in the 1998 Philippine general election and won.
 He was the National President of the Citizens Anti-crime Assistance Group; He was the Founder and President of the Civilian and Police International Organization in 1987.

-He ran for senator in the 2019 Philippine Senate election.
-He gained 559,001 votes, ranking 42 out of 62 aspirants.
+Afuang ran for a seat in the Manila City Council for the 5th district in 2016 under former Mayor Alfredo Lim's Liberal Party ticket, but lost.
+He ran for senator in the 2019 Philippine Senate election, but lost as he only gained 559,001 votes, ranking 42 out of 62 aspirants.
 He ran for senator in the 2022 Philippine Senate election as an independent candidate.
 He gained 893,333 votes, ranking 45 out of 64 aspirants.